PAC-Bayes and Domain Adaptation: Two New Domain Adaptation Bounds

 \section{Two New Domain Adaptation Bounds}

 The originality of our contribution is to theoretically design two domain adaptation frameworks suitable for the PAC-Bayesian approach.
 In Section~\ref{sec:first}, we first follow the spirit of the seminal works recalled in Section~\ref{sec:notations} by proving a similar trade-off for the Gibbs classifier.
 Then in Section~\ref{sec:second}, we propose a novel trade-off based on the specificities of the Gibbs classifier that come from Equation~\eqref{eq:rde}.
+Note that both results relies on the notion of expected disagreement of binary classifiers (Equation~\ref{eq:RGQGQ}).
+Consequently, our analysis does not directly extend to multi-class prediction and regression frameworks.